 Portugal is one of the most favorite European destinations for digital nomads.
 Located on the west coast of the Iberian Peninsula, it is a country of rich culture, excellent cuisine and enchanting cities!

 If you are a fan of a good climate, pleasant temperatures and the sea, and you like to eat well, Portugal is a great choice.

 Medieval castles, ancient rocky villages, nature parks and beautiful sunsets are just some of the attractions of Portugal.
 From delicious cuisine to picturesque cities and places where the old intertwines with the modern, all this awaits you in this unique European country.

 Digital Nomad Visa in Portugal

-European nomads can be left without a visa indefinitely because Portugal is in the Schengen area and visitors outside the E.U. can stay 90 days without a visa.
+European nomads don’t need a visa to visit Portugal although they should consider the tax implications if staying for longer than 6 months.
+Visitors from outside the E.U. can stay 90 days without a visa.

 How to set your budget?

 In recent years, the cost of living in Portugal has greatly increased.
 These costs depend on your location and lifestyle.
 Compared to other European cities, the cost of living in most Portuguese cities can be described as average.
 Life is relatively cheaper in rural areas.

 The average monthly cost of food expenses for two adults is about $200 – 300, and that is without buying expensive food and expensive alcoholic beverages.
 A meal in the mid-range restaurant for 2 people is around $30.

 Airbnb’s apartment in Lisbon for a month will cost you about $1,200.
 A hotel room is about $2,000 a month.